splittingred/FormIt/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea that makes 'Formit'
+about: Suggest an idea that makes FormIt
 ---

 ## Feature request